 Gaillardia x grandiflora ‘Arizona Red’ BLANKET FLOWER: A compact and long blooming perennial with fiery red blooms.
 12″ tall.
 Drought tolerant.

 NEW!
 Gaillardia ‘Mesa Peach’ BLANKET FLOWER: These peachy colored daisies attract butterflies and bees.
 Gaillardias are native to Colorado.
 18″ tall.
 Zone 3.

 Galium odoratum SWEET WOODRUFF:A wonderful ground cover for a shady area; can tolerate moist or dry soils, and blooms profusely in May and June.
 One of the few groundcovers that succeeds under evergreen trees.
 Zone 4.

-NEW!
 Gentiana acaulis: Incredibly blue flowers bloom in spring on this mat forming alpine.
 This is a very desirable plant for the rock garden.
 An heirloom, it’s been cultivated in gardens since the late 1700’s.
 3″ tall x 8″ wide.
+Limited supply.
 Zone 3.

 Geranium ‘Brookside’: This very cold hardy geranium is one of the very best blue-flowered selections.
 Blooms for a good solid two months in late spring and early summer, and will often bloom again in late summer if you cut it back in July.
 18” tall.
 Zone 4.

 NEW!
 Geranium sanguineum ‘Elke’ : The longest flowering perennial geranium!
 Bright pink flowers with white center bloom from spring to fall.
 Good red fall foliage, too.
 Will spread to 2′ wide.
 10″ tall.
 Zone 4.